Skip to content

 # Check metrics to identify leader

-for pod in $(kubectl get pods -l app.kubernetes.io/name=haptic,app.kubernetes.io/component=controller -o name); do
+for pod in $(kubectl get pods -n haptic -l app.kubernetes.io/name=haptic,app.kubernetes.io/component=controller -o name); do

 echo "$pod:"